digitalservicebund/mitra-frontend/README.md

 npm run test:a11y
 ```

-Note that automated accessibility testing will help you root out about 30% of the errors in your code, but can't replace auditing by humans.
+Note that automated accessibility testing will help root out about 30% of the errors in code, but can't replace auditing by humans.

-## Style (Linting & Formatting)
+### Style (linting & formatting)

 Linting is done via [ESLint](https://eslint.org/docs/user-guide/getting-started); consistent formatting for a variety of source code files is being enforced using [Prettier](https://prettier.io/docs/en/index.html).
 ESLint and Prettier work in conjunction.